 Heyerdahl later became interested in the possibility of cultural contact between early peoples of Africa and Central and South America.
 Certain cultural similarities, such as the shared importance of pyramid building in ancient Egyptian and Mexican civilizations, perhaps suggested a link.
 To test the feasibility of ancient transatlantic travel, Heyerdahl built a 45-foot-long copy of an ancient Egyptian papyrus vessel in 1969, with the aid of traditional boatbuilders from Lake Chad in Central Africa.
 Constructed at the foot of the Pyramids and named after the sun god Ra, it was later transported to Safi in Morocco, from where it set sail for the Caribbean on May 24, 1969.
 Defects in design and other problems caused it to founder in July, 600 miles short of its goal.
 It had sailed 3,000 miles.

 Undaunted, Heyerdahl constructed a second papyrus craft, the Ra II, with the aid of Aymaro Indian boatbuilders from Lake Titicaca in Bolivia.
-With a multinational crew of seven, the Ra II set sale from Safi on May 17, 1970.
+With a multinational crew of seven, the Ra II set sail from Safi on May 17, 1970.
 After a voyage of 57 days and 4,000 miles, the ship arrived in Barbados.
 The story of this voyage is recorded in the book The Ra Expeditions (1971) and in a documentary film.

 In 1977, Heyerdahl led the Tigris expedition, in which he navigated a craft made of reeds down the Tigris River in Iraq to the Persian Gulf, across the Arabian Sea to Pakistan, and finally to the Red Sea.
 The goal of the expedition was to establish the possibility that there was contact between the great cultures of Mesopotamia, the Indus Valley, and Egypt across the sea.
 Heyerdahl later led research expeditions to Easter Island and an archeological site of Tucume in northern Peru.
 For the most part, Heyerdahl’s ideas have not been accepted by mainstream anthropologists.